Prairie Creek Redwoods State Park

 The park is jointly managed by the California Department of Parks and Recreation and the National Park Service as a part of the Redwood National and State Parks.
-These parks (which includes Del Norte Coast Redwoods State Park, Jedediah Smith Redwoods State Park, and Redwood National Park) have been collectively designated as a World Heritage Site and form part of the California Coast Ranges International Biosphere Reserve.
+This group of parks (which includes Del Norte Coast Redwoods State Park, Jedediah Smith Redwoods State Park, and Redwood National Park) has been collectively designated as a World Heritage Site and forms a part of the California Coast Ranges International Biosphere Reserve.

 The meadow along the Newton B. Drury Scenic Parkway, with its population of Roosevelt elk, is considered a centerpiece of the park, located near the information center and campground.
 These open areas of grassland within the redwood forest are locally known as prairies; and the park takes its name from Prairie Creek flowing near the western edge of the meadow and along the west side of the parkway.
 Other popular sites in the park are Fern Canyon and Gold Bluffs Beach.
 The park is also home to the tailed frog and several species of salmon.

 History

 The Yurok, who traditionally lived near the Klamath River and along the coastline of the Pacific Ocean, primarily lived on the lands of what is now known as Prairie Creek Redwoods State Park.
-Yurok villages, numbering no less than fifty total, were located from Little River, California in the south to the Wilson Creek Basin which runs into False Klamath Cove in the north (on the southern edge of Del Norte Coast Redwoods State Park).
+Yurok villages, numbering no less than fifty in total, were located from Little River, California, in the south to the Wilson Creek Basin which runs into False Klamath Cove in the north (on the southern edge of Del Norte Coast Redwoods State Park).

 Some of the first Euro-Americans to visit the vicinity arrived in 1851 with the discovery of gold in the area that would become known as Gold Bluffs.
 Gold Bluffs had at one time been a substantial mining camp, although little remains of the camp today.

 With the end of the Civil War and a fall in the price of gold, operations at the Gold Bluffs were shut down.
 In 1872 a Captain Taylor of New York visited the Gold Bluffs to obtain the mine and exploit the rich sands supposedly deposited offshore.
 In the spring of 1873, over 100 tons of sand were raised from an area from one-half mile to within 40 ft of the bluffs, and in depths of from eight to four fathoms of water.
 However, by the 1880s activities at the Gold Bluffs again began to slump.

 One story of the region comes from the area of Gold Bluffs.
 In a newspaper article from 1984, Thelma Hufford recorded this tale: